Sofie-Automation/sofie-core/packages/documentation/docs/user-guide/installation/intro.md

 ### Blueprints

 Blueprints can be described as the logic that determines how a studio and show should interact with one another.
-They interpret the data coming in from the rundowns and transform them into a rich set of playable elements \(_Segments_, _Parts_, _AdLibs,_ etcetera\).
+They interpret the data coming in from the rundowns and transform them into a rich set of playable elements \(_Segments_, _Parts_, _AdLibs,_ etc.\).
 The _Sofie&nbsp;Core_ has three main blueprint types, _System Blueprints_, _Studio Blueprints_, and _Showstyle Blueprints_.
 Installing _Sofie_ does not require you understand what these blueprints do, just that they are required for the _Sofie&nbsp;Core_ to work.
-If you would like to gain a deeper understand of how _Blueprints_ work, please visit the [Blueprints](#blueprints) section.
+If you would like to gain a deeper understand of how _Blueprints_ work, please visit the [Blueprints](../../for-developers/for-blueprint-developers/intro.md) section.